MojoSport/Mobile-Challenge/README.md

 1. Clone or download this repository.
 2. Create a *source* directory for your code.
-3. In the *source* directory, please create an Android app that accomplishes the technical spec below.
+3. In the *source* directory, please create an iOS/Android app that accomplishes the technical spec below.
 4. Commit and Push your code to your repository.
 5. Send us an email with a link to your respository URL.